Do you ever wonder why your images look a bit different when you print them? Then it’s time to learn about RGB vs CMYK.

 Now look for the Destination Space and click on that field.

-As you can see, there are plenty of color profile options available for you.
+As you can see, plenty of color profile options are available for you.

 In most cases, choosing Working CMYK U.S. Web Coated (SWOP) v2 is the best default option.
 It works with regular office and home printers.

-As mentioned before, if you’re working with a professional print lab, it would be best to ask them what type of CMYK profile they use.
+Are you working with a professional print lab?
+Again, asking them what type of CMYK profile they use would be best.
 That way, you can guarantee you get accurate colors.

-And here’s an image using a CMYK profile:
+And here’s an image below using a CMYK profile.

 If you intend to print a lot of your work, you must pay attention to RGB and CMYK profiles.
 This way, you don’t end up with crazy tones when you publish your photos in a magazine.

-For great tips on how to edit your photos so that they look stunning in print, check out our course Effortless Editing with Lightroom here.
+Do you want great tips on how to edit your photos for stunning prints?
+Check out our course on Effortless Editing with Lightroom!